B.G 2.18

 bhavatu dehasyāpi kasyacinnityatvamiti। netyāha - antavanta iti। astu tarhi darpaṇanāśāt pratibimbanāśavadātmanāśa ityata āha - nityasyeti। "śarīriṇaḥ" iti īśvaravyāvṛttaye। naca naimittikanāśa ityāha - anāśina iti। kutaḥ? aprameyeśvarasarūpatvāt।

-If someone doubts if the soul's body is also eternal, the verse 'antavanta', i.e. the one with the end, denies the same.
-The destruction of the mirror destroys the reflection.
-Similarly, if we doubt the destruction of the Soul, the word ‘nityasya’, i.e. eternal, rejects the same.
-The verse 'antavanta' excludes the divine God by using the word 'sharirina', i.e. one who resides in the body.
+Suppose, if someone considers even the body to be eternal; the verse 'antavanta', denies the same.
+If we doubt the destruction of the individual being, similar to the destruction of the mirror destroying the reflections, the word ‘nityasya’, i.e. eternal, rejects the same.
+By using the word 'sharirina', i.e. one who resides in the body, the divine body of the God is excluded (from destruction).
 The word 'anashina' shows there is no destruction for the causal body of the Lord.
 Why?
-Immeasurable lordship by his very nature is without limits.
+Immeasurable lordship, 'aprameya', by his very nature is without limits.

 nahyupādhibimbasannidhyanāśe pratibimbanāśaḥ, sati ca pradarśake. svayamevātra pradarśakaḥ. cittvāt. nityaścopādhiḥ kaścidasti॥